 -

 Prime Factorization: This method involves breaking down the number into its prime factors.
 If the number is a perfect cube, its prime factors will appear in triplets.
-For example, to find the cube root of 216, we first find its prime factors: 216 = 2 * 2 * 2 * 3 * 3 * 3 = 2<sup>3</sup> * 3<sup>3</sup>.
-Therefore, ∛216 = ∛(2<sup>3</sup> * 3<sup>3</sup>) = 2 * 3 = 6.
+To give you an idea, to find the cube root of 216, we first find its prime factors: 216 = 2 * 2 * 2 * 3 * 3 * 3 = 2<sup>3</sup> * 3<sup>3</sup>.
+Because of this, ∛216 = ∛(2<sup>3</sup> * 3<sup>3</sup>) = 2 * 3 = 6.

 -

 Estimation and Approximation: For numbers that are not perfect cubes, estimation and approximation techniques can be used.
 This involves making an initial guess and refining it iteratively.
-For example, to estimate the cube root of 30, we know that ∛27 = 3 and ∛64 = 4.
+Take this: to estimate the cube root of 30, we know that ∛27 = 3 and ∛64 = 4.
 Since 30 is closer to 27 than 64, we can guess that the cube root of 30 is slightly greater than 3.
 We can then use a calculator or numerical methods to refine this estimate.

 -